-My Dad made this Neapolitan Easter bread Casatiello every Easter and it is just not Easter without it!It is a rich bread that celebrates the end of lent, and each bite tells of the celebration of the rebirth of Christ.
+My Dad made this Neapolitan Easter bread Casatiello every Easter and it is just not Easter without it!It is a rich bread that celebrates the end of lent, and each bite tells of the celebration of the fact that Christ is risen!
 Here is my Dad's recipe:

 Ingredients